Willem-Jacobs/reading-notes/class-02.md

 myArray[2] = 4
 console.log(myArray)
 ```

-Will return myArray showing [1, 2, 4].
+will return myArray showing [1, 2, 4].

 - Operators are used heavily in JS
 - `=` - assignment.
 - `+' - combining for strings and addition for numbers.